1979 Hardie-Ferodo 1000: 2001cc - 3000cc

 The 2001cc - 3000cc class saw the debut of the Mazda RX-7 (13B powered rotaries were rated as 2.292 litres capacity) which raced alongside its predecessor, the Mazda RX-3 and against Ford Capris, a BMW 3.0Si and a largely unmodified Volvo 242GT entered as a publicity exercise by veteran journalist-racer David McKay.
 Mechanical issues struck this class more than most, with the class winning car finishing in 13th outright, 26 laps behind Brock and Richards.
 That car was the Mazda RX-3 of Barry Lee and John Gates.
 Second in class was the Ford Capri of Peter Hopwood and Alan Cant, nine laps behind Lee and Gates.
 Third in class, finishing on the same lap as Hopwood/Cant was the Mazda RX-3 of Stephen Stockdale and John Duggan.
 The Volvo of McKay and Spencer Martin finished a creditable fourth in class, just a lap behind second and third.

 1601cc - 2000cc

 The 1601cc - 2000cc class saw a mix Alfa Romeo Alfettas, Ford Escort RS2000s, Toyota Celicas and Triumph Dolomites.
 Class C outperformed Class B with the Toyota Dealer Team Toyota Celica of Peter Williamson and Mike Quinn winning the class and finishing ninth outright and 17 laps behind Brock and Richards.
 The Brian Foley Alfa Romeo entered Alfa Romeo Alfetta GTV of Phil McDonnell and British sportscar legend Derek Bell finished tenth outright, a lap behind the Celica.
 Frank Porter and Tony Niovanni were three laps further back in third in another Alfetta.

-The Celica of Peter Williamson was the first in the world to have an in car race cam.
+The Celica of Peter Williamson became the second car in the world to have an in-car race cam, after Benny Parsons drove his car with an in-car camera at the Daytona 500 earlier the same year.